TIA assessment service

 - those who have diabetes

-The TIA Assessment Service at the Hospital of St John & St Elizabeth
+The TIA assessment service at St John & St Elizabeth Hospital

 As part of our range of services the Stroke Care Team offers a Rapid-Access TIA Assessment Service that utilitises our full range of diagnostic facilities and the combined expertise of the multidisciplinary team to help identify the cause of the TIA and provide treatment to reduce the risk of further TIAs, stroke or other complications.